Kenny Lattimore

-Early life
+Early life and education

-Lattimore first developed his interest for music in the high school band program at Eleanor Roosevelt High School in Greenbelt, Maryland.
+Kenny Lattimore was born in Washington, D.C., United States.
+He developed an interest in music at a young age, singing in school and church choirs, band program at Eleanor Roosevelt High School in Greenbelt, Maryland.
 He often acknowledges Dr. Barbara Baker for setting him on his current path.
 Lattimore spoke at the 2005 Eleanor Roosevelt High School Graduation.
 He is an alumnus of Howard University in Washington, D.C.